davidmreed/ktema-org-zola/content/articles/2023-02-23-understanding-build-orgs-manipulating-the-build-org/index.md

 Where does this leave us?

-Well, it's an interesting capability.
-It gives us another view into the 2GP build org, and reinforces a link between the 1GP and 2GP stories.
+Well, it's an interesting capability we've discovered: injecting any metadata we like into the 2GP build org.
+It gives us another view into the build process, and reinforces a link between the 1GP and 2GP stories.
+We could, of course, do this same thing with a 1GP packaging org!

+I wouldn't rely on it for a production 2GP managed package.
+This behavior is undocumented and not committed.
+It could certainly change tomorrow.
+But if's a technique I will keep in my back pocket when, as is often the case, [I'm experimenting with 2GPs as testing tools](https://medium.com/salesforce-architects/find-bugs-earlier-with-second-generation-packaging-f7c7a0b5300a).

+And it's just kind of neat.